Them He Also Glorified

 Paul uses the word “glorified” in its past tense, describing each of these things as having already happened, according to God’s eternal decree.

-26 September 2019 • 6 minutes read
+26 September 2019 • 8 minutes read

+“And we know that all things work together for good to them that love God, to them who are the called according to his purpose” (v.28).
 We know that God in his providence makes all things work together for the good of the people who love him, making that all that happens in their lives contribute toward the growth and strengthening of their personal Christianity (faith, understanding, repentance, marks of grace, fruit of the Spirit, good works).
 We know this is true for lovers of God because God has evidently called them to himself “according to his purpose.”

-The Lord’s chosen people receive this calling from God as an integral part of all his saving purpose for them, which he is in the process of outworking: God has predestinated them to salvation in eternity past; in their lifetime he calls his elect and justifies them; and in the everlasting state to come he will certainly glorify them.
+The Lord’s chosen people receive this calling from God as an integral part of all his saving purpose for them, which he is in the process of outworking: God has predestined them to salvation in eternity past; in their lifetime he calls his elect and justifies them; and in the everlasting state to come he will certainly glorify them.
 All these things are part of God’s great work of salvation.
 And from their calling to Christ that true Christians are increasingly aware of, they can infer that God has been, and is, and shall always work all things together for their good.

 - All of “them that love God” are “them who are the called according to [God’s] purpose.”
 And they alone are effectually called.
-I.e. God’s calling produces God’s intended result: their love for God and their coming to Christ.
+God’s calling produces God’s intended result: their love for God and their coming to Christ.

-- All these same people are “them” whom God especially “foreknew.”
+- All these same people are “them” whom God especially “foreknew”.
 And God foreknew no-one else in this sense.1

 - All these same people are “them” who are predestinated by God the Father to be conformed to the image of his only-begotten Son, the Lord Jesus Christ.2